L0jk4/paint_nosolid/README.md

  For studio models decals are projected onto the model's meshes, so `m_vecOrigin` is simply set to a point `g_cvStudioDist` units in front of the player's eyes.

- For non-solid displacements patch contents and raytest flag checks when painting.
+ For non-solid displacements I patch out some checks when painting.

  ### Save/load

  Automatic save and load are implemented by Claude, which I haven't really checked yet.
-It should utilise `m_iHammerID` for entities and `m_nHitbox` for static props, which might not be 100% consistent.
+The plugin utilises `m_iHammerID` for entities and `m_nHitbox` (index) for static props, which should be persistent across map loads.

 ## TODO
 - For non-solid world brushes use `R_LightVec` to get the collision point.
 Ideally make an extension implementing that pipeline without the original's bloat.